awst-austria/qa4sm/docs/developers_guide.md

 ## Init Django

-Go into qa4sm folder (if you haven't done so already), e.g.:

-    cd qa4sm

-Set up Django app:
+Go to your qa4sm folder and init the database and the static files:

     python manage.py makemigrations
     python manage.py migrate